Tones in the Southern dialect

 Checked tones

-The checked tones are the same as their standard versions.
-Remember that the thing about checked tones is their height, not pitch contour, so only highs and lows matter.
+The checked tones are the same as their standard counterparts.
+Remember that the thing that matters when it comes to checked tones is their height, not pitch contour, so only highs and lows.

 Scroll to Top